myuon/refactor-mcp/README.md

 # refactor-mcp

 A Model Context Protocol (MCP) server that provides powerful refactoring tools for Coding Agents.
+It can run in two modes:

+- **MCP Server Mode** (default): Integrates with MCP-compatible clients like Claude Code
+- **CLI Mode**: Direct command-line usage for standalone refactoring tasks

 ## Features